What Do Highway Maintenance Worker Do?

 - Caltrans Equipment Operator

 - Quick Technician

-In the United States, there were 149,900 jobs for Highway Maintenance Worker in 2016.
+In 2016, there was an estimated number of 149,900 jobs in the United States for Highway Maintenance Worker.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Highway Maintenance Worker by 2026.
-There will be an estimated 16,500 positions for Highway Maintenance Worker per year.
+Due to new job openings and attrition, there will be an average of 16,500 job openings in this field each year.